brainiak/brainiak/bin/README.md

 # To verify

 # Completed
+- Test-with-deps: test source with dependencies + can be installed (doesn't check install now)
+- Test-wout-deps: test binary without dependencies + can be installed (doesn't check tests now)
 - Confirm stages that run only on master commit to main don't run for PRs other branchs
 - Clean up buckets appropriately
 - Change upload / download to $TRAVIS_COMMIT/.whl